-Our meatballs recipe without eggs is sure to be a resounding hit with the entire family.
+Our meatball recipe with no breadcrumbs is sure to be a resounding hit with the entire family.
 Italian meatballs hold a place of utmost importance in our household, and this appreciation is deeply rooted in our history.
 During the initial 15 years of our married life, we resided in St. Louis, a city that introduced us to the authentic heart and soul of Italian cuisine, notably in a neighborhood known as “The Hill.”

 “The Hill” holds a special significance as it was where a substantial Italian immigrant community established itself.
 This enclave became a culinary haven for those seeking a true Italian dining experience.
 Whether you are in the mood for a relaxed, casual meal or a more upscale dining affair, “The Hill” offers an array of choices to satisfy your palate.

-What’s more, if you happen to arrive in this charming neighborhood before 5 pm, you’ll have the delightful opportunity to explore the local grocery stores, where you can procure an array of exceptional ingredients.
+What’s more, if you happen to arrive in this charming neighborhood before 5 pm, you’ll have the delightful opportunity to explore the local grocery stores, like DiGregorio’s Italian Market where you can procure an array of exceptional ingredients.
 These ingredients will undoubtedly elevate your culinary endeavors, allowing you to craft Italian dishes that capture the essence of traditional Italian flavors.

 While we lived there, we watched a news noon program that featured local chefs.
 Vince Bommarito of Tony’s restaurant made it clear that simple ingredients make a difference in his homemade meatball recipe.
 His egg-free meatballs were made with a meat mixture was equal parts of ground veal, ground pork and Italian sausage.
 We find that using ground veal instead of ground beef gives these homemade meatballs tender, but if you can not find it, a good quality fresh ground lean beef or ground turkey will do.
 And as much as we love using fresh breadcrumbs in many of our recipes, we do not use them here.
 Gluten-free meatballs are a great dish to serve to a big crowd, know that some guests may be gluten-intolerant.